inkling/Subliminal/CONTRIBUTING.md

 #### Setting up Subliminal for Development

 Subliminal welcomes pull requests!
-To get started, fork the Subliminal repo, clone your fork, then make your changes on a branch.
+To get started, fork the Subliminal repo and clone your fork.
 GitHub has [a guide](https://help.github.com/articles/fork-a-repo) to this process if you'd like more information.

 Then, from the root directory of your fork, execute `rake install DEV=yes && git submodule update --init --recursive` to fully initialize Subliminal as well as install some file templates to help you write tests.

 > You should run the above command even if you had already installed Subliminal.
 Subliminal will "re-install" without problem.

 #### Making Changes

+Start a new branch (`git checkout -b bugFix`) and make your changes.

 If you're adding functionality or fixing a bug, you must add new tests covering the changes (Only refactoring and documentation changes require no new tests).
 What kind of tests you should write depend on your specific changes: